130 Accident Victims Already Compensated by GM Victim Compensation Fund

 The fact of the matter is that only an experienced GM recall lawyer can evaluate your injuries and determine whether you have a bona fide personal injury claim.

-Greg Coleman Law recall lawyers have been working closely with injured persons throughout Knoxville, Tennessee.
+The car accident lawyers at Greg Coleman Law have been working closely with injured persons throughout Knoxville, Tennessee.
 If you have been involved in an accident with a recalled GM vehicle, do not hesitate to contact us.